ademola-b/hng-task2/README.md

 # Description
-An simple REST API capable of CRUD operations on a Person resource
+A simple REST API capable of CRUD operations on a Person resource

 ## Technologies Used
 * [Django]: A python web framework